 - On The Pulse: A new series started in 2020, similar to the Trailing Edge but with a wider amount of albums, it is now the primary series on Grondin's main channel, with standard reviews only being made for stunningly good (or stunningly bad) albums.

-He is also a published author, his first full-length novel To Kill A Dragon is available online here.
+He is also a published author, with his first full-length novel To Kill A Dragon being published in November 2016.

 This critic here provides examples of:

 - Abandoned Catchphrase: Though he still says it, Mark has toned down his use of "By the Nine Hells" starting in 2021, as he felt that the phrase became significantly less unique and cool after seeing other people use it unironically.